EXECUTIVE ORDER 2020-73

 - develop and implement safety protocols for employee travel vans to ensure appropriate spacing, require face coverings, temperature checks, air circulation, and vehicle sanitation.

-Requirements for meetings and events.
+meetings and events.
 Indoor venues and meeting spaces such as meeting rooms, banquet centers, private party rooms, private clubs, country clubs, and party buses are prohibited from hosting gatherings of any size.
 Venues hosting funeral or visitation services are subject to IDPH guidance available at

 Requirements for restaurants and bars.
 All businesses that offer food or beverages for on-premises consumption—including restaurants, bars, grocery stores, and food halls—may not allow in-person indoor consumption.
 Such businesses continue to be permitted and encouraged to serve food and beverages so that they may be consumed off-premises, as permitted by law, through means such as in-house delivery, third-party delivery, drive-through, and curbside pick-up.
 Establishments offering food or beverages must ensure that they have an environment where patrons maintain adequate social distancing.
 All businesses covered in this section may permit outdoor on-premises food and beverage consumption in accordance with DCEO guidance and when permitted by local ordinances and regulations.